-Wander down the main strip of Tanunda and discover the historic buildings which are now home to charming local shops.
-If you’ve got a sweet tooth make sure to pop into South Australia’s iconic FruChocs Shop and Barossa’s Old Fashioned Sweet Shop.
-Pick up some gourmet goods for the road from the Barossa Valley Cheese Company and select a spot amongst the vineyards to enjoy - you’ll feel like you’re in France!
+Wander down the main strip of Tanunda and discover its historic buildings and charming local shops.
+If you’ve got a sweet tooth, make sure to pop into South Australia’s iconic FruChocs Shop and Barossa’s Old Fashioned Sweet Shop.

-At 11.00am cycling champions from all over the world will be at the start line ready to take on a 150.08km race around the Barossa.
+At 11:10am cycling champions from all over the world will be at the start line ready to take on a 144km race around the Barossa.

 Once the race begins, make your way to Nuriootpa and stroll down the historic main street where you’ll unearth boutique shops and cafes.
 If you’re feeling peckish, pop into Linke’s Bakehouse and Pantry where freshly baked goods and coffee await.
-Wander down to the corner of Gawler Street and Murray Street to catch the peloton whiz past at approximately 11.30am.
+Wander down to the corner of Gawler Street and Murray Street to catch the peloton whiz past about 11:45pm.

-Head up to Menglers Hill where EFEX King of the Mountain points are up for grabs.
-Get there by approximately 12.30pm to see who will secure the first EFEX KOM points of the race.
+Head up to Menglers Hill where efex King of the Mountain points are up for grabs.
+Get there by approximately 12:05pm to see who will secure the second KOM points of the race.

-Get another perspective of the peloton at Mengler’s Hill Lookout.
-You’ll overlook some of the best views in the region and see the riders gear up for more laps of Menglers Hill.
-Take in the incredible 180-degree views of the wineries and fields that make up the Barossa, and make sure to check out the Barossa Sculpture Park while you’re there.
+Get another perspective of the peloton at Menglers Hill Lookout.
+You’ll be treated to some of the region’s best views and see the riders gear up for more laps of Menglers Hill.
+Take in the incredible 180-degree vistas of the vineyards and paddocks that make up the Barossa, and make sure to check out the Barossa Sculpture Park while you’re there.

 Head back to Tanunda and grab a freshly made pie or sausage roll from the Tanunda Bakery before settling in to witness an exciting sprint to the finish, which will happen around 3:53pm.

 Barossa Valley Brewing is set just down the road from the start and finish line and is the perfect spot to park yourself for the day.
 You’ll see the peloton go past FOUR times while sipping on some local Barossa beer paired with a classic Australian parmi or pizza.